PublicNTP/libntprefimpl/README.md

 controlkey 321
 requestkey 321

-# Allow all types of operations/requests that original from localhost
+# Allow all operations/requests from localhost
 restrict 127.0.0.1
 restrict ::1